vnsny-bia/VisitContactTrace/README.md

 ## Querying VisitContactTrace

+This VisitContactTrace algorithm assumes that the user has identified an individual who should serve as the indexed individual in a contact tracing query.

 Querying Parameter Instructions :

 * Choose whether you are starting with an index staff member or a patient by clicking the on the “Staff” or “Patient” tile.